-Samantha began her career as an intern in 2011 at National Geographic; most recently, she was a senior print editor at Travel + Leisure.
+Samantha Falewée is a writer and editor seeking stories that deepen human connection and understanding of the world around us.
+She began her career as an intern in 2011 at National Geographic; most recently, she was a senior print editor at Travel + Leisure.
 In 2024, Samantha left the magazine to pursue a master’s degree in Animal Studies at New York University.
-In addition to her freelance journalism, Samantha advises travel clients on special projects ranging from media strategy to industry positioning.

-In 2024, “Isle of Freedom,” a piece Samantha edited for Travel + Leisure, was awarded the Gold Award (Diversity, Equity, Inclusion, and Accessibility Travel) by the North American Travel Journalists Association.
+“Isle of Freedom,” a piece Samantha edited for Travel + Leisure, received a Gold Award in Diversity, Equity, Inclusion, and Accessibility Travel by the North American Travel Journalists Association.
 That same year, Samantha was invited to speak as a panelist at the world’s largest international Indigenous tourism conference, in the unceded Algonquin Anishinabeg Territory in Ottawa, Ontario.

-Previously, Samantha has served as a board member of ASME Next, the leading organization for early-career print and digital journalists, part of the American Society of Magazine Editors.
-Her writing has been published in Condé Nast Traveler, TIME, Travel + Leisure, Virtuoso Life, Adventure.com, Rova, Wine Spectator, Whisky Advocate, and Cigar Aficionado, in addition to a book review for National Geographic.
+Samantha has served as a board member of ASME Next, the leading organization for early-career print and digital journalists, part of the American Society of Magazine Editors.
+Her writing has been published in Afar, Condé Nast Traveler, TIME, Travel + Leisure, Virtuoso, Vogue, and Wine Spectator, in addition to a book review for National Geographic.

 Samantha has represented Travel + Leisure to the brand’s Travel Advisory Board, a noted group of top travel advisors and agency owners collectively managing more than 7,000 travel designers and driving more than $14.5 billion in annual sales.